Nighty3098/TGSB/README.md

 > [!warning]
 > !!!
 Use at your own risk.
 The developer is not responsible for your actions !!!

+> [!warning]
+> The bot is under development, so not all functionality works correctly.

 ![header](./data/header.png)

 <div class="badges" align="center">